 - Photocopied and, in particular, pre-printed material from books and journals will show a loss of reproduction quality.
-Pre-printed colour material is unacceptable. - If images are pre-scanned, the resolutions to give best results are 300 dpi for halftones and 1200 dpi for line artwork.
-Anything at a lower resolution will show a loss of quality on reproduction.
-The image size should be as large as possible up to A4 size. - Line artwork should have good black lines and no tinted areas which are too fine, as these will close up in reproduction.
-Including lettering, they should not be too large compared with the size of - Electronic line artwork can be accepted in Illustrator or as eps, Tiff or JPeg files with fonts embedded.
-All submissions of electronic files must be accompanied by a printout numbered in the same way as in the text and on the files - Artwork in any other format should be reproduced on good quality paper. - Photographs and other images for halftone reproduction: should, where possible, be black and white.
-Colour photographs can be transformed to
+Pre-printed colour material is - best results are 300 dpi for halftones and 1200 dp for line artwork.
+Anything at a lower resolution will size should be as large as possible up to A4 size. - Line artwork should have good black lines and no tinted areas which are too fine, as these will close up in reproduction.
+Including lettering, they should not be too large compared with the size of the journal page. - Electronic line artwork can be accepted in Illustrator or as eps, Tiff or JPeg files with fonts embedded.
+All submissions of electronic files must be accompanied by a printout numbered in the same way as in the text and on the files. - Artwork in any other format should be reproduced on good quality paper - Photographs and other images for halftone reproduction: should, where possible, be black and white.
+Colour photographs can be transformed to produce black and white images, but do not

-- produce black and white images, but do not reproduce well in mono-printing - Photographs and other halftone images can be accepted on CD.
-All submissions of electronic files must be accompanied by a printout numbered in the same way as in the text and on - Photographs and other halftone images can also be accepted as glossy bromide prints or laser printer proofs (preferably all of the same size).
+- Photographs and other halftone images can be accepted on CD.
+All submissions of electronic files must be accompanied by a printout numbered in the same way as in the text and on - Photographs and other halftone images can Protographs and other nairtone images can also be accepted as glossy bromide prints or laser printer proofs (preferably all of the same size).
 Each photograph should be identified on the back in soft pencil or label with the contributor's name and the figure number.
 In cases where there may be uncertainty about orientation, the top of the photograph should be indicated on the reverse side.
-The use of paper clips (which mark photographs) should be avoided
+The use of paper clips (which mark photographs) should